zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 - The `__init__` method creates a new Python object, an instance of the `Department` class.
 - The `save()` method takes the attributes that characterize the Python object and saves them in a new row in the database "departments" table.
-The method also then adds the Python object to the dictionary using the table row primary key as the dictionary key.

 While it is possible to update the `__init__` method to immediately save the object's attributes as a new table row, this is not a great idea.
 We don't want